Strawberry Kale Salad with Tempeh Bacon

-4. Texas sausage and/or barbeque companies often use pigs as a part of their logo.
+4. Texas sausage and/or barbeque companies often use baby pigs as a part of their logo.

-The Aggies have a long line of sponsors that are displayed on the big screen as fans wait in anticipation for the game to start and I was always shocked when I saw a local sausage companies logo was a mama and her baby piglet cuddling affectionately.
+The Aggies have a long line of sponsors that are displayed on the big screen as fans wait in anticipation for the game to start but I was always shocked to see a local sausage company’s logo was a mama and her baby piglet cuddling.

 Am I missing something here?
 What about that do people find appetizing?

-My guess is that they’re probably trying to avoid making the mental connection.
-Crispy salty bacon and cuddling pigs are two separate entities, both of which bring happiness.
+My guess is that they probably avoid making the mental connection.
+Crispy salty bacon and cuddling pigs are two separate entities, both of which bring happiness…?

 You can find tempeh bacon in the meat substitute section and it’s ridiculously easy to cook.
 I usually throw it on my cast iron grill pan on the stove for about 5 minutes on each side and shazaam!
 Delicious bacon flavah is at your fingertips.

 If you’ve never had tempeh bacon then I hope you’ll give it a try sometime.
-Soon you’ll forget all about the real thing. ;)
+Trust me, you’ll soon forget all about the real thing. ;)

 2 heads kale, destemmed and washed